testsigma

 Some of the popular automation tools you can use are Testsigma, Selenium, Cypress, and TestNG.
 All of these have different features and provide varying services to your testing needs.
 You can choose the one that complements your project.

-Advantages of STLC
+Advantages and Best Practices of STLC

 What are Entry and Exit Criteria in STLC?